Synergex/SqlReplication/README.md

 configured to accept Windows authentication.
 The only database preparation that is necessary is to create an empty database named "SqlReplicationIoHooks".

-If your SQL Server database is not local, or does not accept Windows authentication, you will need to change the value of the REPLICATOR_DATABASE environment variable that is defined in the project properties of the application.vpj project.
-Refer to the section on configuring connect strings in the Synergy/DE SQL Connection API manual for more details:
+If your SQL Server database is not local, is is a "named instance", or does not accept Windows authentication, you will need to change the SQL Connection "connect string" that is used to identify and authenticate against the database.
+To do this, depending on how you are starting the replicator program, you need to either change the value of the REPLICATOR_DATABASE environment variable, or the value of the -database command line option.
+If you are running replicator from the supplied Visual Studio project you will find that REPLICATOR_DATABASE se set in "common properties" in the Visual Studio projects; change the value and then restart Visual Studio.
+If you are running replicator from the supplied Workbench projects you will fins that REPLICATOR_DATABASE is set in the project properties of both the application and replicator projects.
+If you are running replicator as a Windows Service using the included RegisterReplicatorService batch file you will fins that the -database command option is used.

+You can find information about connect strings in the SQL Connection manual:

 http://docs.synergyde.com/sql/sqlChap2Buildingconnectstrings.html